Once our experienced officers have investigated your complaint, they’ll work with you to resolve it. But what if you can’t agree on an outcome?

 formal misconduct proceedings, which could lead to dismissal

-agreement that something went wrong, and deciding that no other action is appropriate
+agreement that something went wrong, and deciding that no other action is appropriate or necessary

 What is an appeal?